Research

 We are interested in how tissue-resident HIV establishes its latent state of infection for its persistence.
 For example, how does the unique interaction among HIV, immune cells, vascular cells, and neuronal cells contribute to the initial seeding of HIV reservoirs in the CNS?
 Can we target the unique viral infection and latency signaling pathways to attack HIV reservoirs in the CNS, thereby controlling HIV infection and HIV-associated neurocognitive disorders (HAND)?
 We are studying these in the HIV-infected rhesus macaques, brain tissues from PWH, and primary CNS cells directly isolated from fresh brains.
 Related to HIV brain reservoirs, we are developing new models of latency in microglia cells that are infected with HIV originating from PWH brain myeloid cells, including HIV latently infected primary microglia and native microglia-containing organoid model of human mini-brain.
 These models are useful for us to understand the underlying mechanisms of HIV reservoirs in the CNS and the development of targeted therapeutics for the HIV cure in the CNS.

-Development of HIV Cure Strategies
+HIV Cure Strategies

 We recently established a novel HIV deep latency model in which not only deep silencing of HIV can be induced but also sustained.
 We are actively investigating the molecular mechanisms underlying this “true” state of deep latency and extending it to patient immune cell models to deeply silence HIV proviruses, thereby preventing the virus from rebounding.
-Efforts are also taken to discover the underlying mechanisms of how the HIV reservoir achieves deep silencing.
+Efforts are also taken to discover the underlying mechanisms of how HIV reservoir achieves deep silencing.
 Meanwhile, other tools are also being studied to eradicate latent HIV reservoirs in T cells and non-T cells, including direct killing and “kick and kill”.